Kunzoick/Kunzoick/README.md

 A REST API that exposes a symbolic mathematics engine as HTTP endpoints.
 Differentiation, integration, and implicit differentiation — five endpoints, one deployed JAR, no math libraries.

 The engine was written from scratch: tokenizer, parser, AST, differentiator, integrator, simplifier, printer.
-The benchmark for correctness was a Pure Mathematics degree.
 The engine has zero Spring dependencies — the REST layer is a thin wrapper around it.

 **What makes it worth reading:**
 - Hand-coded recursive descent parser and AST — no external library